top of page

 Music Stave

-We will go into more detail about this in other lessons, but I’m introducing it now, because this is where the music is written.
+We’ll go into more detail later, but this is where the music is written.

-Note that there’s always 5 lines, numbered 1 to 5 from the bottom.
-The horizontal axis represents time, from left to right, which creates rhythm and the vertical axis represents pitch, how high or low a note sounds, this creates harmony.
+On the stave, There are always 5 lines, numbered 1 to 5, from the bottom.
+The horizontal axis represents time, from left to right, which forms rhythm and the vertical axis represents pitch, how high or low a note sounds this is called harmony.
+Together the pitch and rhythm create a melody.

 Rhythm & Harmony